Our Story

 Furthermore, I aimed to give parents the opportunity to accompany their children’s learning journey while unlearning their deep routed beliefs from their childhood that might make it difficult to grant their kids the freedom they need to make their own decisions in life.

 My childhood was rich in outdoor time, having a lot of freedom to play and explore our surroundings, however, this was limited to after-school hours and I must admit that I didn’t enjoy school at all.
-When learning that schools are unnecessary, it was an easy decision to not send our kids there and to value their time instead.
+When learning that schools are not just unnecessary but rather harmful in many ways, it was an easy decision to not send our kids there and to value their time instead.
 For my own family, I envisioned living in a neighbourhood full of unschooled kids where they could just run outside and play whenever they wanted.

-To cut a long story short, I didn’t find this neighbourhood so I decided to created A Place To Be for us and all other families who want their children to grow up freely.
+To cut a long story short, I didn’t find it so I decided to create exactly this: A neighbourhood called A Place To Be for us and all other families who want their children to grow up freely.

 So, I hope you’ll come and visit us soon in sunny Madeira!